 Beyond our standard menu, we can provide options for vegetarian, vegan and many allergy-restricted diets without applying a fee.
 However, we cannot always provide the same diversity or sophistication for restricted diets as we do for our regular menu.
 Similarly, certain allergen-free snack foods are difficult or impossible to source in our locations, so feel free to bring your own favorite snacks to supplement our provisions.
 Please let your Adventure Consultant know if you intend to do so.

 We cannot guarantee that cross-contamination from allergens will not occur during meal prep, and reserve the right to refuse service to anyone as it relates to safety, including the potential for a medical emergency caused by a severe food allergy.
 We recommend that anyone who has had an allergic reaction, be it mild or severe, secures an Epi Pen (or equivalent) for the trip.
 Also, due to the constraints of cooking for a large group in a wilderness setting, availability of ingredients or specialty items in remote locations, and limited packing space, we are unable to cater to dietary preferences (likes or dislikes).

 Beverages / Alcohol

-Some beers (3.2% alcohol by weight) are available in grocery stores.
-For other beer, wine and liquor you will need to go to the Utah State Liquor Store.
+Beer is available in grocery stores.
+For wine and liquor, you will need to go to the Utah State Liquor Store.
 The hours are 11:00 AM to 7:00 PM year-round.
 They are closed on Sundays and holidays, including Pioneer Day (June 24).
-You may check their website for further information and to see what beverages are available: abc.utah.gov/stores/
+You may check their website for further information and to see what beverages are available: abc.utah.gov/

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip.